retejs/angular-plugin/README.md

 export class AppModule {}
 ```

-Custom coponent for all nodes
+Custom component for all nodes
 ```ts
 editor.use(AngularRenderPlugin, { component: MyNodeComponent });
 ```